 In various surveys, almost half of workers report that they are not sure what is expected of them, and less than half when it comes to managers.

 Employees need clearly defined expectations to achieve goals.

 This starts with clearly defined job descriptions.
-If each team members knows their area of absolute accountability, and well as areas of shared accountability they will be able to rise to those levels of expectations.
+If each team member knows their area of absolute accountability, and well as areas of shared accountability they will be able to rise to those levels of expectations.

-Organizations should have evergreen responsibilities that support the organization’s mission, values and purpose as well.
+Organizations should have evergreen responsibilities that support the organization’s mission, values, and purpose as well.
 For example, ‘customer centricity or quality,’ that the organization needs teams to focus on continuously.